-Each instrument of an approved type of sphygmomanometer shall be verified every 2 years or after repair.
+Each instrument of an approved type of sphygmomanometer shall be verified periodically in accordance with applicable metrological laws and regulations of a member state or after repair.
 At least 5.1.1 shall be fulfilled and tests must be carried out according to A.1.